 As well as launching their new webOS based tablet, the HP TouchPad, and two webOS based smartphones, the HP Veer and the HP Pre3, it looks like HP will be bringing their webOS operating system to another platform, the PC.

 So what does this mean for Microsoft?
-HP is Microsoft’s biggest reseller of Windows 7, and 90 percent of all computers uses Windows 7.
+HP is Microsoft’s biggest reseller of Windows 7, and 90 percent of all computers use Windows 7.
 It looks like the webOS operating system will ship alongside Windows on the HP PCs and notebooks.
+This dual-OS strategy could potentially diversify the user experience and offer more flexibility to consumers.
+For instance, users might prefer webOS for its intuitive interface and seamless integration with other HP devices, while still relying on Windows for its extensive software ecosystem and enterprise capabilities.

 via Gizmodo